Conscious Pleasures

 “One of the most useful relationship books you could ever read, no matter what your lifestyle choices.
 It’s chock-full of great information about communication, jealousy, asking for what you want, and maintaining a relationship with integrity.”–Annie Sprinkle, PhD, sexologist and author of Dr. Sprinkle’s Spectacular Sex

-So, What is This Book About?
+What Is This Book About?

-Easton and Hardy boldly confront social norms and stereotypes about nonmonogamy, considering it was first published in 1997.
-They lead readers on a thought-provoking journey to better understand sexual freedom, encouraging them to challenge societal expectations and ideas about relationships, love, and sexuality, among other things.
-The book offers a new perspective that will lead you to reconsider your preconceived notions about love, relationships, and sexuality.
-It covers topics like the abundance of love, how to develop “slut skills,” safe sex, setting boundaries, and even the concept of “unethical sluts.”
+This book boldly confronts social norms and stereotypes about non-monogamy, a particularly impressive feat considering its first publication was in 1997.
+They take readers on a thought-provoking journey to better understand sexual freedom, encouraging them to challenge societal expectations and ideas about relationships, love, and sexuality.
+This book offers a fresh perspective that will lead you to reconsider your preconceived notions.
+It covers essential topics like the abundance of love, developing “slut skills,” safe sex, setting boundaries, and even the concept of “unethical sluts.”

-I strongly recommend you to read The Ethical Slut, especially if you are interested in any type of open relationships.
-I would like to think that this book is not only for non-monogamous people, but also for anyone who is interested in learning about various types of relationships, personal development, dealing with emotions, and overall relationship improvement.
+I strongly recommend reading “The Ethical Slut,” especially if you are interested in any type of open relationship.
+I like to think that this book is not only for non-monogamous people but also for anyone interested in learning about various types of relationships, personal development, dealing with emotions, and overall relationship improvement.
 It teaches readers how to accept their own wholesomeness and vulnerability, as well as how to overcome feelings of shame and guilt about their sexuality.
 The book encourages us to pursue love and life in an ethical and healthy way while remaining true to ourselves, ultimately embracing the concept of being an ethical slut!